Ficus Lyrata ^

 Split Leaf Philodendron ^

 If you want a large, low maintenance plant- Split Leaf Philodendron houseplants are the perfect choice!
-They grow rapidly and often have leaves that are up to 3ft long and 2ft wide.
+Also known as Monstera deliciosa, They grow rapidly and often have leaves that are up to 3ft long and 2ft wide.
 Place in a medium to bright location, but out of direct sunlight.
 Bright, filtered light is best.
 If it’s placed in lower light, they will tend to produce smaller leaves without splits or holes.

 RHAPSIS EXCELSA ^

 Also known as “Little Lady Palm”, Rhapsis palms are great for indoors or for your tropical patio in the summertime.
 They adapt easily to different soils and environments, which makes it very versatile.
 In a nutshell, Little Lady Palm has a long life span, demands little in the way of care, and is a beautiful addition to any indoor décor!